openattic/openattic/backend/taskqueue/README.rst

 Task Queue ist also similar to a Haskell package called `Workflow <https://hackage.haskell.org/package/Workflow>`_,
 quote:

-    Transparent support for interruptible computations.
+    Transparent support for interruptable computations.
 A workflow can be seen as a persistent thread that executes a `monadic <https://en.wikipedia.org/wiki/Monad_(functional_programming)>`_
     computation.
 Therefore, it can be used in very time consuming computations such are CPU intensive calculations or procedures that are most of the time